Nicola Sturgeon: Early political years

-She became the youngest ever parliamentary candidate in Scotland in the 1992 general election.
+Sturgeon became the youngest ever parliamentary candidate in Scotland in the 1992 general election.
 Aged 21, Sturgeon was selected as the SNP candidate in the Glasgow Shettleston constituency.
 She was unsuccessful, having been beaten by almost 15,000 votes by Labour.
 Sturgeon also stood unsuccessfully as the SNP candidate for the Irvine North ward on Cunninghame District Council in May 1992, for the Baillieston/Mount Vernon ward on Strathclyde Regional Council in 1994, and for the Bridgeton ward on Glasgow City Council in 1995.

 In the mid-1990s Sturgeon and Charles Kennedy went together on a political study visit to Australia.

 The 1997 general election saw Sturgeon selected to fight the Glasgow Govan seat for the SNP.
 Boundary changes meant that the notional Labour majority in the seat had increased substantially.
 However, infighting between the two rival candidates for the Labour nomination, Mohammed Sarwar and Mike Watson, along with an energetic local campaign, resulted in Glasgow Govan being the only Scottish seat to see a swing away from Labour in the midst of a Labour landslide nationwide.
 Sarwar did, however, win the seat with a majority of 2,914 votes.
 Shortly after this, Sturgeon was appointed as the SNP's spokesperson for energy and education matters.